Duchy of Spoleto: 10th-century turmoil and territorial changes

 The dukes of Spoleto continued to intervene in the violent politics of Rome.
-Alberico I, Duke of Camerino (897), and afterwards of Spoleto, married the notorious Roman noblewoman Marozia, mistress of Pope Sergius III (904–911), and was killed by the Romans in 924.
-His son Alberico II overthrew the senatrix in 932 though her son, his half-brother, was Pope John XII.
+Alberic I, Duke of Camerino (897), and afterwards of Spoleto, married the notorious Roman noblewoman Marozia, mistress of Pope Sergius III (904–911), and was killed by the Romans in 924.

+During the rule of Alberic I the Sabina was separated from the Duchy of Spoleto.
+His son Alberic II overthrew the senatrix in 932 though her son, his half-brother, was Pope John XII.

+In 922 the duchy was held by Boniface I, husband of Waldrada, sister of Emperor Hugh of Provence.
+In 929 he was succeeded by Theobald, who supported Landulf I, duke of Benevento, and achieved a victory over Byzantine forces during a siege.

 About 949, the Frankish King Berengar II of Italy took Spoleto from the margrave, diminished the size of the duchy, and set aside territory that would become the March of Fermo.
 At that time, Emperor Otto I detached from the Duchy of Spoleto the lands called Sabina Langobardica and presented them to the Holy See.
 Now the control of Spoleto became increasingly a gift of the emperors.
 In 967, Otto briefly united the Duchy of Spoleto with that of Principality of Capua and Benevento, which was then ruled by Pandulf Ironhead.

-After Pandolf's death in 981, the joint principality of Spoleto, Capua and Benevento was partitioned amongst the sons of Pandulf, who fought endlessly to gain supremacy.
+After Pandulf's death in 981, the joint principality of Spoleto, Capua and Benevento was partitioned amongst the sons of Pandulf, who fought endlessly to gain supremacy.
 Landulf IV gained Spoleto, Capua, and Benevento, while Pandulf II received Salerno.
 Then in 989 Otto III detached Spoleto and granted it to Hugh, Margrave of Tuscany.
 Later in December 998, Otto appointed Adhemar of Capua as the duke of Spoleto.
 Adhemar ruled four years until the duchy was united a second time with Tuscany in 1003.

-During the Investiture Controversy with the papacy, Emperor Henry IV named other dukes of Spoleto.
-In 1152, the emperor gave the duchy to Guelf VI of Este.
-The city was destroyed by Emperor Frederick Barbarossa three years later, but was soon rebuilt.
-After that, the dukedom was held by the family of the Werner (Guarnieri) of Urslingen, margraves of Ancona.
-In 1183, Frederick appointed Conrad of Urslingen as the duke.
-Conrad ruled until 1190 when Frederick died and the Guelphs seized the principality and positioned Pandulf as the duke.
-Five years later after Henry VI succeeded Frederick I as emperor, Conrad regained the position as duke of Spoleto.
-After Henry VI died in 1197 and Otto of Brunswick became the king of Italy in 1198, however, Conrad left the position and ceded Spoleto to Pope Innocent III.
+Emperor Henry II transferred the remaining part of the Duchy of Spoleto to the Roman Church in exchange for other Church properties beyond the mountains.
+In 1056 Pope Victor II obtained the remaining possession of the duchy and the March of Fermo from the emperor.
+In 1057 Godfrey, duke of Lorraine, held the duchy, followed by Godfrey the Hunchback, husband of Matilda of Tuscany, who appears in documents as duchess of Spoleto and Camerino.
+After his death, Matilda ruled her territories, transferred them to the Church, and died in 1115.

+Emperor Henry IV frequently visited the Duchy of Spoleto and held assemblies there.
+Dukes continued to be appointed with the support of German rulers.
+The first of these was Guarnerius, marquis of the March of Ancona.